joeyespo/google-apps-client/README.md

 ------------

 Google Apps Client runs in the background and alerts you when you have mail or an upcoming appointment.

-Enter your work domain to open a new browser window when you click on the tray icon.
-Enter your credentials to have the application check your mail and calendar for alerts and notifications.
+1. Enter your work domain to open a browser window when you click on the tray icon
+2. Enter your credentials to have the application check your mail and calendar for alerts and notifications

 Installation